 If the public costs are “front loaded,” many of the public benefits, such as higher property tax revenues and permanent jobs, will not materialize for many years.

-In that space of time, warns Carson Bise, a prominent economic analyst in a report released last week by BUILD, all sorts of things can happen, including an economic recession that could dry up the private money for Port Covington and leave the interest and principal payments due on the TIF bonds in the hands of city taxpayers.
+In that space of time, warns Carson Bise, a well-regarded economic analyst in a report released last week by BUILD, all sorts of things can happen, including an economic recession that could dry up the private money for Port Covington and leave the interest and principal payments due on the TIF bonds in the hands of city taxpayers.

 And even if the project remained on even keel, BUILD and others have raised the question of whether the Port Covington TIF would siphon money away from other city neighborhoods and projects for years to come.